DonnyCraft1/Cuztom/README.md

 # Cuztom
-Cuztom is a Discordbot built for custom commands.
+Cuztom is a Discord bot built for custom commands.